 When Luciana (28) from Porto had finally settled into her new life in Toronto, she took some time to wander around her neighborhood without going anywhere in particular.
 “I just strolled through Forest Hill and came across some tiny shops I’d always walked right past before,” she says.

-To know the culture of your host country means to immerse in it.
-There is a lot to discover about the history, social customs, national holidays, festivities and traditions of your host country.
+To know the culture of your host country means to immerse yourself in it.
+No matter what corner of the earth you end up in, there will be a lot to discover about the history, social customs, national holidays, festivities and traditions of your host country.

 Expats often feel like they are just “passing through”.
 Those who lead a busy expat life, working a few months here and half a year there, may find it particularly hard to really “arrive” anywhere and make themselves at home.